ankur4u007/drift/README.md

     - to run as server: simply set the value `tunnel.server.enabled` to `true` inside `src/main/resources/application.yml`
     - to run as both server and client, set both `tunnel.client.enabled` and `tunnel.server.enabled` to true.

+#####  <a name="build-docker-image"> Build using docker:
-<a name="build-docker-image">Additionally you can also build docker images after you have built with gradle.
+Additionally you can also build docker images after you have built with gradle.
 To do so simple run:
 ```docker build --force-rm -t ankur4u007/drift .```

 ####  <a name="using-docker-on-mac"> Running using docker on a mac ?